CosmWasm/cw-plus/packages/multi-test/README.md

 Warning: **Alpha Software** Designed for internal use only.

-This is used for testing cosmwasm-plus contracts, we have no API stability currently.
+This is used for testing cw-plus contracts, we have no API stability currently.
 We are working on refactoring it and will expose a more refined version for use in other contracts.
-(Ideally in cosmwasm-plus 0.9 or 0.10).
+(Ideally in cw-plus 0.9 or 0.10).

 **Use at your own risk**